Biosciences offer holder days

 For the rest of the day, you'll have time to take part in the central tours and exhibitions detailed in our offer holder day guide.

-You'll take part in two biosciences research experiences and go on a tour of our research and teaching facilities to give you a real taste of what it's like to be a student at Sheffield.
+You'll take part in two biosciences laboratory experiences and go on a tour of our research and teaching facilities to give you a real taste of what it's like to be a Biosciences student at Sheffield.

 We'll match you to two activities aligned with your chosen degree to give you an insight into the types of laboratory practicals you'll encounter on your course.
 Experiences on our offer holder days are run by our researchers, teaching staff, and current students, giving you lots of opportunities to ask questions.

-Here are some examples of what you could be doing on the day:
+Here are some examples of practicals that will be running on the day:

 Genetic analysis of patient samples for cancer diagnosis